hedyhli/outline.nvim/README.md

   auto_unfold_hover = true,
   fold_markers = { '', '' },
   wrap = false,
+  -- Only in this fork:
+  -- Whether to focus on the outline window when it is opened.
-  keymaps = { -- These keymaps can be a string or a table for multiple keys
+  -- Set to false to remain focus on your previous buffer when opening -- symbols-outline. focus_on_open = true, keymaps = { -- These keymaps can be a string or a table for multiple keys
     close = {"<Esc>", "q"},
     goto_location = "<Cr>",